talkdirty/bomberman_rl/README.md

 ### BomberGym-v0

 `BomberGym-v0` is the most basic and naive environment.
-We simply translate the `game_state` into a 2-dimensional array:
+It is inspired by the gym classic control environments for Atari games, where simply the RGB values or even the 128-byte RAM is given as observation space.
+We simply translate the `game_state` into a 2-dimensional array (kind of like a RGB image version of the game, just more condensed):

 ```python
 >>> import gym